-If your clients are expecting a formal and conservative social networking event and you deliver a funky retro night, you’ll be dangerously setting a wrong tone and impression.
+If your clients are expecting a formal and conservative social networking event and you deliver a funky retro night, you’ll be dangerously setting the wrong tone and impression.
 Managing expectations isn’t difficult, focus on understanding your clients.
-Heres a little tip, open up and communicate with your co-workers such as sales or account representatives.
-Find out who spends the most time engaging with clients and they can better paint a better picture on what is expected from the clients.
-Planning an event should not only be of the responsibility of the events and marketing team but, the entire organisation should also be engaged.
+Here’s a little tip, open up and communicate with your co-workers such as sales or account representatives.
+Find out who spends the most time engaging with clients and they can better paint a better picture of what is expected from the clients.
+Planning an event should not only be the responsibility of the events and marketing team but, the entire organization should also be engaged.

 Strike a Balance in Branding

-Striking a balance to create the right amount of branding without giving an impression of going over board with the backdrop, signage, invitation cards and all branding before and during the event.
-Segregating, identifying and creating an imaginary flow before execution can help avoid 'in your face' sort of branding.
-After the event, It is always wise to leave them with give-aways, prizes, or gifts that strongly speaks your message of your event and company.
+Striking a balance to create the right amount of branding without giving an impression of going overboard with the backdrop, signage, invitation cards, and all branding before and during the event.
+Segregating, identifying, and creating an imaginary flow before execution can help avoid the ‘in your face’ sort of branding.
+After the event, It is always wise to leave them with giveaways, prizes, or gifts that strongly speak the message of your event and company.

 Appoint the Right People for the Job

 Events are projects that are highly time-sensitive.
 Logistics, entertainment, AV, and lighting, and printer vendors should be accountable for their own responsibilities and be able to manage independently when you require them to.
 Babysitting the vendors results in unnecessary lost time that you would rather spend on other matters on hand that are more crucial.

 Hire a printer that takes care of all your printing needs, not only that, a printer that is well aware of your corporate guidelines will garner lesser issues and help facilitate efficiency.
 As the event draws close, everyone will be screaming for your attention.
 You don’t want to work with a printer that gives you guff!
 So take your time to vet through your vendors and be sure you can count on them for taking up on the responsibility.